Skip to main content

 Scott Gillingham said the "specialized mental health teams" would be funded by the provincial government and dispatched by the city, similar to paramedics.

-The new service “could provide better support for people in crisis while allowing police to focus their resources on other critical safety priorities,” Gillingham said in a statement to CTV News.
+Gillingham said the new service could provide better support for people in crisis while allowing police to focus their resources on other critical safety priorities.

 At the beginning of the year, former police chief Danny Smyth said officers conducted 21,000 wellness checks in 2023.